 Limited Performance Incentives

 One of the most important things about performance reviews is giving incentives.
-When employees work hard and accomplish their tasks as expected, there’s nothing wrong in rewarding them with some incentives.
+When employees work hard and accomplish their tasks as expected, there’s nothing wrong with rewarding them with some incentives.
 Incentives are not just monetary.
 They might be perks and privileges, basically anything a manager thinks their employees might appreciate.